The final push to the winning line!

 Have a think about the regular cost you spend in going to work and if these will continue.
 Things like work-wear (uniform, suit, overalls, etc), commute costs, pension contributions, season tickets, even gym costs, maybe the things that you won’t need to spend when you stop work.

 What about the money that you will have to continue spending, like food, heating, clothes, holidays and a few things that you want to keep spending, like your hobby costs?
 Check your bank statements to see what’s going out and if any savings can be made that might be used more effectively elsewhere, like extra pension contributions.

 Is your mortgage repaid and if not, how is this going to be achieved?
 If you plan to sell up to extinguish the mortgage and move to a more modest home, what age are you going to do this?
 What are your overall plans and do you and your partner, if you have one, agree what this is going to look like….and more importantly going to cost?
-If you need a good budget planner, have a look at the Money Advice Service offering here.
+If you need a good budget planner, have a look at the Money Helper offering here.

 Do you have enough?